TITLE: Annual Fund Officer

 TYPICAL DUTIES AND RESPONSIBILITIES

-Develops fundraising strategies to launch various annual giving opportunities for PCC foundation.
-Cultivates, stewards and solicits donors and prospects through individual face-to-face meetings, telephone contact, electronic and written communications for various appeals such as class pledge, memorial/honorary gifts and student scholarships.
-Plans, coordinates and manages donor events.
-Manages a large portfolio of Alumni, Faculty/Staff annual giving prospects between $500 and $4,999.
+- Develops an Annual Fund solicitation plan for the fiscal year that includes fundraising strategies to launch various annual giving opportunities for the PCC Foundation.
+Cultivates, stewards and solicits donors and prospects through targeted appeals/campaigns/phone-a-thons, individual face-to-face meetings/contacts, and electronic and written appeals.
+Works with donors and PCC programs in designating gifts such as memorial/honorary gifts, student scholarships, and special project or program initiatives.
+Plans and coordinates assigned donor events.
+Manages a portfolio of annual giving prospects and helps qualify prospective major donors.

-Manages all relevant data on College Alumni, Faculty/Staff and community donors.
-Works with Foundation Team to design and execute database reports and queries to track constituency and appeals status.
+- Works with the Foundation Team to identify and segment data for appeals and special projects, as well as produce database reports and queries to track campaigns and appeals status.
 Analyzes data and makes appropriate adjustments to activities and programs to ensure strong results.
-Performs annual evaluation of all initiative elements each fiscal year and generates a comprehensive Annual Plan for the coming fiscal year.
+Performs annual evaluation of Annual Fund each fiscal year and generates a comprehensive Annual Plan for the coming fiscal year.

 WORK ENVIRONMENT AND PHYSICAL REQUIREMENTS